david19990531/EECS4415_Project_1/README.md

 ## Submission
-You need to zip the repository and submit one zip file with the name of *project1.zip* on eClass by the due date.
+You need to zip your repository and submit as one zip file with the name of *project1.zip* on eClass by the due date.
 The directory structure in *project1.zip* should look like this:

 ```
 EECS4415_Project_1/